Rengejo-in temple

 The handwritten letters of Sanada Yukimura (one volume of Shochu no Bun and two letters of Amano Pilgrimage Notices) were written when Yukimura was retiring to Kudoyama, and are designated as Cultural Properties of Wakayama Prefecture.

-Take the bus from Koyasan Station on the Nankai Koyasan Cable Line to Isshinguchi, and walk for one minute.
+Take the bus from Koyasan Station to Kongobuji-mae busstop, and walk for ten minutes.

-The Sanada family adopted the "Rokumonsen," or Six Coins, as
+The Sanada family adopted the "Rokumonsen," or Six Mon Coins,

 In Japanese culture, it was believed that six coins were the necessary